Effective Weight Loss Diets ⚖️

 Weight Loss Diets Compared ⚖️ Pros & Cons

 Weight loss diets are much easier to find than to evaluate!
 This slimmed down list of weight loss diets was compiled from research into hundreds of diets including fad diets and crash diets including one which suggested eating a handful of walnuts or snails each day.
 Instead ADDucation’s list focuses on diets which, at least, appear to be backed up by research with people actively following the diet.
-Please do share your personal experienced and recommendations in the comments section.
+Please share your personal experiences and diet tips and suggestions in the comments area.

 Important: ADDucation does not endorse any of these weight loss diets and this diet list does NOT constitute medical advice and is published for information only.
 Before starting any diet it is important to seek professional medical advice.
 ADDucation Tips: Click column headings with arrows to sort weight loss diets.
 Reload page for original sort order.
 Resize your browser to full screen and/or zoom out to display as many columns as possible.
 Click the ➕ icon to reveal any hidden columns.
 Start typing in the Filter table box to find anything inside the table.

 |Weight Loss Diets||Inventor / Origin||Year||Description||⚖️Effectiveness,